 At present, the target asset mix for the Plan is 50% equity, 35% bonds, 10% real estate and 5% infrastructure.
-The 50% target for equities is comprised of two equity mandates: 10% Canadian and 40% Global.
+The 50% target for equities is comprised of two equity mandates: 6.5% Canadian and 43.5% Global.
 The actual mix at any one time, however, may differ from this target due to fluctuations in the market.
-The Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P.
+With the exception of infrastructure, the Plan's asset mix at the end of the year was in compliance with the guidelines laid out in the SIP&P. In the Plan's SIP&P infrastructure, as a percentage of total plan assets, has a minimum allocation of 3% and a maximum of 7%.
+At December 31, 2018, the infrastructure allocation was 8%.
+The Board has limited ability to remedy asset allocation deviations for infrastructure given the Plan is contractually obligated to honour the manager's capital calls until the undrawn capital commitment is depleted.
+At the end of the year, equity values declined significantly increasing the percentage of Plan assets invested in infrastructure.